BMF (song): Release

 After the Variety interview, in September 2023, SZA performed "BMF" alongside two other Lana tracks at a concert in New York.
 Leaks of the song circulated online, sometime before the reissue's release.'

 "BMF" is the fifth track of Lana, released on December 20, 2024.
 In the US, it was released to contemporary hit radio stations on January 7, 2025.
 The same month, it was released to rhythmic contemporary radio as well.
-The song received radio airplay in Italy on January 17, 2024.
+The song received radio airplay in Italy on January 17, 2025.

+Critical reception

 Critics who reviewed Lana and mentioned "BMF" tended to focus on the composition.
 In a track-by-track ranking for Billboard, Mackenzie Cummings-Grady wrote positively about the song's upbeat nature.
 According to him, the pop sound and lighthearted lyrics successfully provided Lana with enough levity to balance the heavier themes of its other tracks.
 He ranked it as the reissue's 11th-best song.
 Variety journalist Jem Aswad, who highlighted its "Girl from Ipanema" interpolation, listed "BMF" as one of Lanas standouts.'
 Meanwhile, Pitchforks D'Souza found the interpolation somewhat out of place, writing that it added "a wrinkle" to the pop composition.

+"BMF" placed at number 69 on Billboards list of the best 2025 songs.
+Sophie Williams wrote in the song's entry: "SZA animates desire like nobody else, winding it up like a toy and letting it go to show the erratic nature of her feelings.
+There’s no messing around on 'BMF' [...]
+It's pure melodic magic."